Baloot: Multiple scores

-While naming the round by one of the teams, The other team may keep silence or say Double (locked or open), The one who bought the card (and only him/her) can raise to Triple.
-Then the one who said double (and only him/her) can raise it further Four.
+While naming the round by one of the teams, the other team may keep silence or say Double (locked or open), the one who bought the card (and only they) can raise to Triple.
+Then the one who said double (and only they) can raise it further Four.
 Here the buyer can raise it to the limit by saying Gahwa.
 (Sun can only go up to double, and only when only 1 team has more than 100 points.
 If both teams are above 100 or below it, Sun can not be doubled).